aiforensics/ttgo-docs/docs/intro.md

 Please consider:

 * We started to collect US as single states only from May 2023 onwards.
 Before, it was just one US access.
-* Because now there is much more data from the US, this might affect some computation, and we are still fixing this **ALPHA public release**.
+* Because now there is much more data from the US, this might affect some computation, and we are still fixing this **preliminary public release**.

 ## Other important contextual information

-* The URL is experimental too, and it will change soon.
+* The data returned in the visualization and in the CSV is not complete: **all the content produced by people with less than 500k followers is omitted**.
+Only the Database Access can give you visibility over the full dataset.

 ![a funny trimming of the tiktok logo with written that we love it, even if there is a slight irony on it](./tiktok-love.jpeg)